JobService/worker-batch/README.md

 ### worker-batch-framework

 This project is used for centralizing dependency information for a Batch Worker.
 The project can be found in [worker-batch-framework](https://github.com/jobservice/worker-batch/tree/develop/worker-batch-framework).

-### worker-batch-archetype

-This repository is a Maven Archetype template for the generation of a generic Batch Worker project.
-Generation of a worker project with the Maven Archetype will produce a Batch Worker that splits references into messages.
-The project can be found in [worker-batch-archetype](https://github.com/jobservice/worker-batch/tree/develop/worker-batch-archetype).